JMSLab/eventstudyr/issue9_solvers/solvers.md

     geom_errorbar(aes(ymin = estimate - 1.96*std.error,
                       ymax = estimate + 1.96*std.error),
                   width = 0.2) +
-    geom_point(aes(y = poly_path), size = 2, color = "red")
+    geom_point(aes(y = poly_path), size = 2,
+               color = "red", alpha = 0.7)
 ```

 <img src="solvers_files/figure-gfm/plot-1.png" style="display: block; margin: auto;" />

 ## Searching for the smoothest path

-Now that we now the order of the desired polynomial, we want to find the
+Now that we know the order of the desired polynomial, we want to find
-smoothest path by solving the following problem:
+the smoothest path by solving the following problem:

 1. Choose coefficients for the desired order to minimize the squared of
     the coefficient on the highest order polynomial term.